 Hacking Arts is MIT’s annual festival celebrating innovation and entrepreneurship in the creative arts.
 Founded in 2013, Hacking Arts has established itself as the premier community event at MIT for E&I in the arts.
 Held each year at the Media Lab, the weekend-long affair encompasses a conference, tech expo, hackathon, and VIP event.
 The focus areas of the festival include design, fashion, film/video, gaming, music, performing arts, virtual reality, and visual arts.
-Panelists, exhibitors and sponsors include Spotify, Artsy, the Brooklyn Ballet, Sonos, Formlabs, Google VR, JUMP, and more.
-This year, Hacking Arts grew attendance by 150% and added a VIP event to better connect students with the panelists, exhibitors and artists who helped contribute to the weekend.
-In addition, DJ Young Guru, “the most influential man in hip-hop you’ve never heard of” according to the Wall Street Journal, was the keynote speaker.
-Integrating promotion of the arts, the event featured a performance by the Brooklyn Ballet.
-Dressed in tech-enabled tutus and costumes, the dancers brought the Nutcracker to life!
-Hosted by the MIT Sloan Entertainment, Media & Sports Club, this event is run in partnership with the MIT Center for Arts, Science & Technology and the Martin Trust Center for MIT Entrepreneurship.
-Additionally, Hacking Arts enlists school partners to help bring in a diverse group of students.
-2016 school partners include Berklee College of Music, the New England Conservatory,
+Panelists, exhibitors, and sponsors have included Spotify, Artsy, the Brooklyn Ballet, Sonos, Formlabs, Google VR, JUMP, and more.

-The Conference hosts eight world-class panels held in four sessions.
-Eight entrepreneurs and innovators are selected to pitch their products and projects that are revolutionizing the creative arts industries.
+- Conference: Eight world-class panels held in four sessions.
+Entrepreneurs and innovators are selected to pitch their products and projects that are revolutionizing the creative arts industries.

-The Expo showcases innovative ideas and technologies applied in the various creative industries at Hacking Arts.
+- Tech Expo: A showcase of innovative ideas and technologies applied in the various creative industries.
 All are invited to interact with and be inspired by the exhibits on display.